Quick intro to AutoLayout for macOS apps

 - Avoid setting widths, because they can cause issues with localization.
 Xcode will give you warnings about this.
 After everything’s been added to your view and all of your spacing constraints are set, you can take a look at setting widths as noted in the next point.

-3. Set widths and priorities for window width
+3. Set widths and priorities for window sizing

 In macOS, chances are you want your window to load with the width of the window fit to the content so that you don’t have a bunch of arbitrary white space.
 This is particularly noticeable if your window switches view sizes at all, like a prefs window that has different tabs.